 IP (Internet Protocol) is a very important communication protocol in the TCP/IP protocol suite.
 The main function of IP is to deliver data packets from source to destination.
 It provides an addressing scheme called IP address for all the hosts.
 Each host connected with the network must have a unique IP address in order to get identified in the network.

 ICMP ( Internet Control Message Protocol) is a network layer protocol which deals with error-reporting of network status.
 ICMP helps to identify the problems and connectivity of the destination host by sending ICMP packet.

-ARP (Address Resolution Protocol) is a communication protocol which works between layer 2 and layer 3 of OSI model and responsible for mapping dynamic Internet protocol version 4 address to permanent physical address ( mac address) in a local area network.
+ARP (Address Resolution Protocol) is a communication protocol that works between layer 2 and layer 3 of the OSI model and responsible for mapping dynamic Internet protocol version 4 address to permanent physical address ( mac address) in a local area network.

-RARP (Reverse Address Resolution Protocol) is a protocol which is opposite of ARP.
+RARP (Reverse Address Resolution Protocol) is a protocol that is the opposite of ARP.
 RARP is responsible for resolving MAC address to IP version 4 address.

 |← Prev||Next →|